-Leonard Simon Nimoy, born to Ukrainian Jewish immigrants - began his long career in acting at the age of 8, by appearing in various plays at the local community theatre in his hometown of Boston, MA.
+Leonard Simon Nimoy, born to Russian Jewish immigrants - began his long career in acting at the age of 8, by appearing in various plays at the local community theatre in his hometown of Boston, MA.
 He continued to appear in amateur productions until the age of 18,…more

 Leonard reprised his role as Spock in the Star Trek feature film.

 Nimoy along with fellow co-star George Takei, were interviewed on the Comedy Central's The Daily Show with Jon Stewart concering a C-SPAN clip of Congressman David Wu speaking to the House of Representatives.
 Daily Show: Faux Klingons 1-17-2007.

 Leonard hosted the History Channel documentary Star Trek: Beyond the Final Frontier on Feb.
 19, 2007.

 Hosted the Nickelodeon children's channel television program, Standby...Lights!
 Camera!
 Action!
 (1982).